disorderedmaterials/dissolve/web/content/docs/userguide/startingout/get.md

 For serious simulations, the parallel MPI version is recommended, but which must usually be compiled by hand on the target machine on a case-by-case basis.

+### Windows 10

+Dissolve comes as a full installer as well as a plain zip archive (if you don't want to install it, or don't have the privileges to do so).
+Note that Dissolve is built using Visual Studio, and so you may need to install the [Visual C++ runtime libraries](https://visualstudio.microsoft.com/downloads/).

+### Mac OSX

+A disk image is available for recent versions of OSX.

+### Linux

+Dissolve is packaged in an AppImage, which should be suitable for most distributions.
+Note that the AppImage must be made executable in order to use it!
+We do not currently provide rpm or deb packages.

 * * *

 ## Compilation